wh-alice/mig_visualstudio/vs/extensibility/strings-used-as-keys-for-finding-a-source-control-plug-in.md

 ---
-title: "Strings Used as Keys for Finding a Source Control Plug-in" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Strings Used as Keys for Finding a Source Control Plug-in | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"